harrisonlab/phytophthora/Pcac_popgen/04_popgenome_analysis.md

 ## Calculate diversity and nutrality stats

-Nucleotide diversity stats were calculsated on my local machine
+Nucleotide diversity stats were calculated on my local machine

 ### Pi